-Halloween is a fun time of year for most of us whether adults or children!
-However, for seniors with Dementia and/or Physical limitations; Halloween may hold negative feelings and fear that can contribute to negative behaviours leading up to and on Halloween itself.
+Halloween is an enjoyable time of year for most of us, whether adults or children.
+However, for older people with dementia and/or physical limitations, Halloween can evoke negative feelings and fears.
+These may contribute to undesirable behaviours leading up to Halloween and on the night itself.

-In addition, the security and safety factor of having strangers coming to the door in the twilight and evening hours, a difficult time of day for many seniors, especially those with dementia, is not conducive to a safe environment for an elderly person.
+Moreover, the issue of security and safety arises when strangers visit in the twilight and evening hours.
+This is a challenging time of day for many older people, especially those with dementia, and it doesn’t create a safe environment for elderly individuals.

-Keeping our elderly population as safe as possible on Halloween while still enjoying the day in their own way can be possible with a few considerations and interventions.
+Ensuring the safety of our elderly population on Halloween while still allowing them to enjoy the day in their own way is feasible with a few considerations and interventions.

-- Keep all floors, entryways and porches free of decorations.
+- Keep all floors, entryways, and porches free from decorations.

-- Add night lights to hallways, walkways, and rooms, and keep well lit.
+- Install night lights in hallways, walkways, and rooms to keep them well-lit.

-- Avoid window decorations that block light or view of the front entry.
+- Avoid window decorations that obstruct light or the view of the front entrance.

-- Spend the evening with them, be available to help answer door, keep them safe.
+- Spend the evening with the older person and be available to answer the door to keep them safe.

-- Take them to a community event or family home and return home after dusk.
+- Take them to a community event or a family member’s home and return home after dusk.

-- If possible, have a companion or professional to be with them from 4:00-10:00 or overnight.
+- If possible, arrange for a companion or professional to be with them from 4pm to 10pm (or overnight).

-- Help them answer the door and hand out sweets if they wish.
+- Assist them in answering the door and handing out sweets if they wish.

 - Watch a movie or listen to music in another room away from the front door if possible.

-- Be prepared; books, albums, crafts, favourite foods, etc. to enjoy and distract.
+- Be prepared with books, albums, crafts, favourite foods, etc., to provide enjoyment and distraction.

-- Follow dietary instructions; avoid overindulgence of chocolate or sugar.
+- Adhere to dietary instructions and avoid overindulgence in chocolate or sugary treats.

-Remember Halloween may not be a happy time for seniors with Dementia and may be scary, or create added stimulation from doorbells, fireworks, and general noise outside.
-Be sensitive to what they can tolerate and do your best to keep them safe and enjoy the evening with you.
+- Keep in mind that Halloween may not be a joyful time for those with dementia, as it can be frightening and create additional stimulation due to doorbells, fireworks, and general noise outside.
+Be sensitive to their tolerance levels and do your best to keep them safe and ensure an enjoyable evening for them.